vanling/docs/configuration/flows/operations.md

 ![Send Email](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/send-email-20220603A.webp)

-This operation sends an email.
-Flow Object keys can be used as variables, which means you can use an array of emails from a previous step in Flows.
+This operation sends off email(s).
+Flow Object keys can be used as variables, which means you can use an array of emails from a previous step in Flows, or dynamically read stored data into the subject or body of the email.

+If the operation executes successfully, a `null` value will be appended onto its operation key.

 - **To** — Set the email addresses.
 Hit `↵` to save the email.
 Click an email to remove it.
 - **Subject** — Set the subject line.
-- **Body** — Use a WYSIWYG editor to create the email body.
+- **Body** — Use a Markdown or WYSIWYG editor to create the email body.

 :::tip

-If you are testing out this Operation locally from `localhost:8080`, be sure to check your spam box, as your email provider may send it there automatically.
+If you are testing out this Operation locally from `localhost:8080`, be sure to check your spam box, because your email provider may send it there automatically.

 :::